What Did I Tell You Part II

 Dealing With Moral Trauma By Doing The Impossible

-Moral Trauma is a new term for an old phenomena.
+Moral Trauma is a new term for an old phenomenon.
 A good definition of the term (from the VA) is:

-Moral Trauma is mitigated by victory.
+Victory mitigates Moral Trauma.
 Victorious warriors have no problem understanding the purpose behind their sacrifices in combat; everybody understands what they were asked to do when they are on the winning side.
-Yet only a few can comprehend what was asked of warriors who have failed.
-The moral insult increases by orders of magnitude when the loss was inflicted not on the battlefield but by the gross incompetence of the ruling class in Washington DC.
+Yet only a few can comprehend what was asked of warriors who know they did not win.
+The moral insult increases by orders of magnitude when the loss was inflicted not on the battlefield but by the gross incompetence of the ruling class in Washington, DC.

-American military men should be used to this by now as we have won every battle yet lost every war (except Grenada but that was a minor police action) for the last 72 years.
-Winners never react well to losing and the American military man is no exception.
-Some turn to the bottle or drugs, some become physical training fanatics pushing themselves to the limit in search of a good nights sleep, and some turn that disappointment into a drive to do the impossible.
+American military men should be used to this by now, as we have won every battle yet lost every war (except Grenada, but that was a minor police action) for the last 72 years.
+Winners never react well to losing; the American military is no exception.
+Some turn to the bottle or drugs, some become physical training fanatics pushing themselves to the limit in search of a good night’s sleep, and some turn that disappointment into a drive to do the impossible.

-I got an advanced copy of my friend Kerry Patton’s new film Dark of Light and was happy to review it because he’s a good friend and a poster boy for post traumatic growth.
-Actually with his work on the TV show Outsiders he’s now a straight up poster boy.
+I got an advanced copy of my friend Kerry Patton’s new film Dark of Light and was happy to review it because he’s a good friend and a poster boy for post-traumatic growth.
+With his work on the TV show Outsiders, he’s now a poster boy.

 Kerry Patton in his role as Shane on the Outsiders.
 What did I tell you?
 Poster Boy material.

-I wasn’t looking forward to doing this because I didn’t see how Kerry could, by himself, come up with a movie that was … you know…good.
-Love him like a brother mind you and I’d put lip stick on his pig in heartbeat but I don’t have to because Kerry done good.
-His movie spoke to me and like the last movie reviewed here; A War, I saw a message directed at those who served as well as their loved ones.
+I wasn’t looking forward to doing this because I didn’t see how Kerry could develop a movie that was … you know…good.
+I love him like a brother, and I’d put lipstick on his pig in a heartbeat, but I don’t have to because Kerry did well.
+His movie spoke to me, and like the last movie reviewed here, A War, I saw a message directed at those who served as well as their loved ones.

-The movie is about a widower home from the wars and tending to his young daughter who is raising as a single parent after losing his wife to cancer.
+The movie is about a widower home from the wars and tending to his young daughter, whom he is raising as a single parent after losing his wife to cancer.
 His daughter is raped and murdered which we are spared from watching on screen (vets of Afghanistan and Iraq are sensitive to the violation of children having seen too much of it).
-A quote by Kerry’s character that is featured in the movie trailer (and caught the attention of my Facebook friends) is; “what’s that mean Maggie…Justice”?
+A quote by Kerry’s character featured in the movie trailer (and caught the attention of my Facebook friends) is: “What does that mean, Maggie…Justice”?
 That is a question as old as Western Civilization and one that any Afghan male would have no problem answering.

 Americans, even when they are proud of them, do not like their legions.

-This is something we vets know well which is why most of us never talk about our time in the wars.
-Kerry’s character doesn’t talk about it either as he seems to understand nobody really cares much and that he will have to deal with his demons alone.
-The lead character, when we meet him in the film, seems to be doing as well as one can expect.
-He has a young daughter at home and thus is in the enviable position of living with somebody whose happiness and well being is more important than his own.
-That’s a good situation to be in as it prevents being visited by the demons of self pity.
+We vets know this well, so most of us never talk about our time in the wars.
+Kerry’s character doesn’t talk about it either, as he seems to understand nobody really cares much and that he will have to deal with his demons alone.
+When we meet the lead character in the film, he seems to be doing as well as one can expect.
+He has a young daughter at home and thus is in the enviable position of living with somebody whose happiness and well-being are more important than his own.
+That’s a good situation, as it prevents being visited by the demons of self-pity.

-He’s got a farm with ducks and chickens which is cool but requires a trigger warning.
+He’s got a farm with ducks and chickens, which is cool but requires a trigger warning.
 The protagonist keeps his chickens housed in an elaborate chicken FOB.
-This blog is named in honor of my chickens who staged a jail break (while I was overseas) from the chicken FOB I had built and migrated to the barn.
-I liked them better then – chickens should free range.
+This blog is named in honor of my chickens, who staged a jail break (while I was overseas) from the chicken FOB I had built and migrated to the barn.
+I liked them better than chickens, which should be free range.
 And for the record in real life Kerry lets the chickens free range during the day so he’s off my chicken free range shit list.
-Shoot I’m off track again…apologies.
+Shoot, I’m off track again…apologies.

-Kerry’s character seems to be coping well, but he’s not really and you can see that when he goes out to do farming chores.
+Kerry’s character seems to be coping well, but he’s not really, and you can see that when he goes out to do farming chores.
 He stares off into the distance with a haunted expression that many of us know too well.
-But that happens and the healthy man or woman who has served knows that time is the only thing that will dull this sense of unease at being in a place where we are safe.
-We don’t do safe, we are born to battle and many of us only feel safe when facing the dangers of war.
-Think about that; as weird as it sounds it’s true.
+But that happens, and the healthy man or woman who has served knows that time is the only thing that will dull this sense of unease at being in a place where we are safe.
+We don’t do safe, we are born to battle, and many of us only feel secure when facing the dangers of war.
+Think about that; as weird as it sounds, it’s true.

-Then the ultimate moral transgression is visited upon our character with the loss of his daughter and he crumbles, turning to the bottle and allowing the demon of self pity to drain him of his vitality, health, peace of mind and personal honor.
-What is the balm for a man’s soul when this much tragedy has visited him in such a short span of time?
+Then the ultimate moral transgression is visited upon our character with the loss of his daughter, and he crumbles, turning to the bottle and allowing the demon of self-pity to drain him of his vitality, health, peace of mind, and personal honor.
+What is the balm for a man’s soul when this much tragedy has visited him in such a short time?
 Badal.

 Badal, which means both “revenge” and “exchange,” is the primary mechanism for settling grievances in Pashtun society, and as with almost everything, it is first and foremost a process for restoring honor.